polardb/polardbx/README.md

 ## Acknowledgements
-ApsaraDB GalaxySQL references from many open source projects, such as Calcite, Presto etc. Sincere thanks to these projects and contributors.
+polardbx-sql references from many open source projects, such as Calcite, Presto etc. Sincere thanks to these projects and contributors.
 ##